suffolklibraries/lgc/content/collections/events/young-creatives-13-01.md

         text: 'bus services'
       -
         type: text
-        text: ' both of which have stops only a couple of minutes-walk from the venue:'
+        text: ' both of which have stops only a couple of minutes walk from the venue:'
   -
     type: paragraph
     content: